Carol's Second Act: Development

 On January 28, 2019, it was announced that CBS had given the production a pilot order.
 The pilot was written by Emily Halpern and Sarah Haskins, who also executive produce (along with Heaton, Aaron Kaplan and David Hunt).
 Production companies involved with the pilot include FourBoys Entertainment, Kapital Entertainment and CBS Television Studios.
 On February 12, 2019, it was announced that Pamela Fryman would direct the pilot.

 On May 6, 2019, it was announced that the production had been given a series order.
 The next day, it was announced that the series would premiere that fall, and air Thursday nights during the 2019–2020 television season.

 The series debuted on September 26, 2019.
 On October 22, 2019, it received a back order of five episodes.
 On May 6, 2020, CBS canceled the series after one season.

 Casting

 In March 2019, it was announced that Bonnie Dennison, Ito Aghayere, Kyle MacLachlan and Jean-Luc Bilodeau had been cast in the pilot's lead roles.
 On June 7, 2019, it was announced that Ashley Tisdale had replaced Dennison in the role of Jenny.
 On November 5, 2019, Cedric Yarbrough was promoted to series regular.

 Sexual harassment allegations

 In October 2019, two female writers alleged sexual harassment by executive producer David Hunt.
 After their internal complaints to CBS, they said, the writers' access to the set and the showrunners, including Hunt, was limited.
 Believing this to be retaliation for their complaints, they left the show.
 Hunt was required to watch a training video although he denied any inappropriate contact with either woman; the producers also say the restrictions on the writers had been planned before they were aware of the women's complaints.

+Filming

+Carol's Second Act was filmed at Radford Studio Center in Studio City, California, but it is set in Los Angeles, California.